Seven Springs Holistic Retreats

 Hot water will be available all day to make tea, cold spring water from our Springs in the dispensers.
 Napkins are made by a women's cooperative in Guatemala.
 Choose a napkin and place it in the napkin house for the next meal that is above the sink.

 Yurts: Please take off your shoes when entering the yurts.
 We do have critters (mostly raccoons and field mice) so it’s essential to put any food in the fridge and/or cabinets.
 There are extra blankets in each yurt if you need.
-Please turn off your lights when you leave your yurt.
+Please turn off your lights and mattress warmers when you leave your yurt.

 Laundry: We provide towels and linens for those staying in Yurts and Glamping.
 For longer stays, personal loads of laundry may be requested for a $10 fee.